Huineng: Early life and introduction to Buddhism

-According to Huineng's autobiography in the Platform Sutra, Huineng's father was from Fanyang, but he was banished from his government position and passed away at a young age.
+According to Huineng's autobiography in the Platform Sutra, Huineng's father was from Fanyang, but he was banished from his government position and died at a young age.
 Huineng and his mother were left in poverty and moved to Nanhai, where Huineng sold firewood to support his family.
-One day, Huineng delivered firewood to a customer's shop, where he met a man reciting the Diamond Sutra.
-"On hearing the words of the scripture, my mind opened up and I understood."
+One day, Huineng delivered firewood to a customer's shop, where he saw a man reciting the Diamond Sutra: "On my way out of the gate I saw someone reciting a sutra, and as soon as I heard the words of the sutra my mind opened forth in enlightenment."
 He inquired about the reason that the Diamond Sutra was chanted, and the person stated that he came from the Eastern Meditation Monastery in Huangmei District of the province of Qi, where the Fifth Patriarch of Chan lived and delivered his teachings.
 Huineng's customer paid his ten silver taels and suggested that he meet the Fifth Patriarch of Chan.

 Meeting the Fifth Patriarch of Chan Buddhism

 Huineng reached Huangmei thirty days later, and expressed to the Fifth Patriarch his specific request of attaining Buddhahood.
-Since Huineng came from Guangdong and was physically distinctive from the local Northern Chinese, the Fifth Patriarch Hongren questioned his origin as a "barbarian from the south," and doubted his ability to attain enlightenment.
+Since Huineng came from Guangdong and was physically distinctive from the local Northern Chinese, the Fifth Patriarch Hongren questioned his origin as a "barbarian from the south", and doubted his ability to attain enlightenment.
 Huineng impressed Hongren with a clear understanding of the ubiquitous Buddha nature in everyone, and convinced Hongren to let him stay.
 The first chapter of the Ming canon version of the Platform Sutra describes the introduction of Huineng to Hongren as follows:

 Huineng was told to split firewood and pound rice in the backyard of the monastery and avoid going to the main hall.